FrancescoZumo/CMLS-homework-1/README.md

 Example: `4 nicholas 26.wav` which means that this is the 26th file in which the speaker Nicholas says the number four.

 ### Code
-the final code is `spoken_digit_classification_svm.ipynb`
+The final code is `spoken_digit_classification_svm.ipynb`

 ### Info
-monre infomationd about the code are inside the report
+More infomation about the code are inside the report